 Wee ones: What shape is a golf ball?

 Little kids: Golf balls don’t all have the same numbers of dimples.
 Which has more, a ball with 20 dimples or a ball with 30 dimples?
 Bonus: If the dimpled car could drive 30 miles on a gallon of gas while the regular car drove only 26 miles, how much farther could the dimpled car drive?

-Big kids: If you helped smash the dimples into Adam and Jamie’s test car, and you can smash 10 dimples each minute, about how long would it take you to make the 1,082 dimples?
+Big kids: If you helped smash the dimples into a test car, and you can smash 10 dimples each minute, about how long would it take you to make the 1,082 dimples?
 Bonus: If your car tank holds 20 gallons of gas, and you’ll drive 4 miles farther on each gallon after banging up your car, how many more miles do you get out of every tank of gas?

 Wee ones: A circle, or if you’re talking about 3-D (chunky) shapes, it’s a “sphere.”

 Little kids: The 30-dimple ball.
 Bonus: 4 miles farther.